NermNermNerm/LocalizeFromSource/readme.md

 types are always preferred.
 If you know a way to beat that, please raise an Issue!
 It'd sure be nice if it could be overloaded!

+Note that a .net `FormattableString` uses the String.Format style of formatting, e.g. "{0}" and it shows up in the `i18n\*.json` files as "{{arg0}}".
+That's because this package translates from the .net style to the SDV style.
+The main reason why it does that is simply to make it familiar to translators who have done SDV translations in the past and, in the event there's any tooling out there, make it compatible with that too.

+The idea of using "{{name}}" rather than "{0}" in SDV has a couple of purposes, one being to give translators a little bit of context on what placeholders mean.
+For open source mods using this package, you probably don't need to do that as reviewers now who need more context can use the link and look at the source code, which will provide far more detail on what a placeholder might be replaced with than any single identifier can provide.
+However, if you really feel like it's important, you can pick your own names (rather than 'arg0', 'arg1' and so on) by writing your string like this: $"{count}|count| of 6 teleported".
+Basically you just put the name you want to use (an identifier) surrounded by pipe characters immediately after the format.
+That will make it show up as "{{count}} of 6 teleported" in the default.json.

 ## Installing and using the package

 1. Install the 'NermNermNerm.Stardew.LocalizeFromSource' NuGet package.